Bazina/DiscordBotJS/README.md

 3. Connect to your GitHub repository and select the branch you want to deploy.
 4. Select Frankfurt as the region.
 5. Set the build command to `npm install` and the start command to `node index.js`.
-6. Add Environment Variables `client_id, token, notifyDriveChannelID, diveWithDriveChannelID, drive_id`, All of these can be found in the `globals.js` file and all belong to discord except for `drive_id` which is the ID of the Google Drive you want to connect to.
+6. Add Environment Variables `client_id, token, notifyDriveChannelID, diveWithDriveChannelID, syncDriveChannelID, drive_id`, All of these can be found in the `globals.js` file and all belong to discord except for `drive_id` which is the ID of the Google Drive you want to connect to.
 7. Add Secret Files `credentials.json` and `token.json`.
 These files are used to authenticate with the Google Drive API.

 > **Important Note**